Humboldt County, California: Seismic activity

+The 2024 Cape Mendocino earthquake was a Mww 7.0 earthquake with an epicenter off the coast of Humboldt County.

 The town of Arcata is built on top of an accretionary wedge.
 This was formed by the subduction of the Gorda plate under the North American plate.

 Climate

 The coastal zone of the county experiences very wet, cool winters and dry, mild foggy summers.
-In the winter, temperatures range from highs of 40–59 F to lows of 32–49 F. Coastal summers are cool to mild, with average highs of 60–69 F and frequent fogs.
+In the winter, temperatures range from highs of 40–59 F to lows of 32–49 F. Coastal summers are cool to mild, with average highs of 60–69 F and frequent fog.
 Coastal summer temperatures range from highs of 64–70 F to lows of 46–55 F. In the populated areas and cities near the coast, the highest temperatures tend to occur at locations just a few miles inland from Eureka and Arcata, in towns like Fortuna, Rio Dell, and smaller unincorporated communities located somewhat further away from Humboldt Bay.
 In these locations summer highs are 70–75 F. The coastal zone experiences a number of frosty nights in winter and early spring, though snowfall and hard freezes are rare.
 Coastal winters are cool and wet.
 Winter rainstorms are frequent, with averages from 30 to 100 in a year, depending upon elevation.

 Inland areas of the county also experience wet, cool winters.
 Snowfall is common at elevations over 3000 ft throughout the winter months, and is deep enough at higher elevations to have inspired the opening of a small ski lift operation (now defunct) on Horse Mountain, near Willow Creek, for several decades in the late 20th century.
 Summer displays the sharpest difference between the coastal and inland climates.
 Inland regions of Humboldt County experience highs of 80–99 F depending on the elevation and distance from the ocean.
 Occasional summer highs of 100 F are common in eastern and southern parts of the county including Orleans, Hoopa, Willow Creek, Garberville, Honeydew, and inland river valleys.